 With kids, go to the toilet before the train arrives at the border.

 If travelling at night, the passport control officers may ask you to wake up your children so they can see ‘full face, full face.’
 Hopefully, they will go back to sleep again!

-Bring your passport and money with you when leaving the cabin.
+Bring your passport and money with you when leaving the cabin unattended.

-With kids, we accompanied them to the toilet and never let them off the train without one of us with them.
+With kids, accompany them to the toilet and never let children off the train without an adult.